-Sometimes, emergency treatments or procedures last longer than their scheduled time, which may delay your start time.
-If this occurs, we will let you know.
-Thank you for being flexible if there are delays or we ask you to change your start time.
+Sometimes emergency treatments or procedures last longer than their scheduled time, which may delay your start time.
+We will let you know if this happens.
+Thank you for being flexible if there are delays or if we ask you to change your start time.